Dark Eye Circles Conveniently located to serve Dallas, Fort Worth and Collin & Denton County

 Great First Time Filler Experience!
 My experience with Dr. Cain was great!
 I had never had fillers before and was super nervous.
 Dr. Cain was very patient with explaining what options were available and answering my 100 questions.
 I had tear trough filler done and he was so gentle and precise.
 I feel like a new woman.
 I wish I had known about this sooner as I have a tear trough deformity.

 In some cases, the “valley” of the dark circle can be filled in with an injectable filler.
 These injections are commonly known as tear trough filler injections.
-This can be performed with various products such as Restylane, Volbella, or Belotero.
+This can be performed with various products such as Restylane, or Volbella.
 This is an advanced injection technique, and should not be performed by novice injectors.
 We always recommend using expert physician injectors like Dr. Richardson and Dr. Cain.

 Wrinkling of the lower eyelid skin can also be quite problematic.
 While this can be improved surgically as well, other options such as topical creams, laser resurfacing, and occasionally even Botox injections can be helpful to improve wrinkles under the eyes.
 Laser and Botox treatments in this area are technically advanced techniques that should be left to experts in facial aesthetics.